-82 DEWLP, Submission on Victorian Preliminary Framework and Approach 2021-25, 29 October 2018, p.
-2 we indicated at the time that we would roll out this approach across the NEM.84 A distributor provides this service in connection with a distribution system, and we therefore consider it a distribution service.
-However, in the case of an emergency event, where the distributor is called upon to assist another distributor, the works performed are not on the distributor's shared network.
-Therefore, we consider that the distributor is entitled to recover the costs of the assistance it provides to its customer, which in this scenario is another distributor.
-While we propose to classify these activities as standard control services, we expect the distributor to seek recovery of the costs of the assistance provided.
+We note that the Victorian distributors have listed a new activity under the common distribution service heading, labelled "support for another distributor during an emergency event".67 This activity is provided in connection with a distribution system, and we consider it a distribution service.
+However, in the case of an emergency event, where the distributor is called upon to assist another distributor, the works performed are not on the distributor's shared network and the distributor is entitled to recover the costs of the assistance provided.
+While we propose to classify these activities as standard control, the distributor is still expected to seek recovery of the costs of the assistance provided.